TRArailgrants

 $14 billion has been set aside for this program, of which $10.8 billion must be authorized by the 2023-2024 Congress.
 This is a discretionary grant managed by the Secretary of the Office of Multimodal Freight and Infrastructure Policy.
 Eligible grantees include states, metro planning organizations of urban areas with over 200,000 in population, local governments like cities and counties, special purpose districts with transportation functions, port authorities, tribal governments, and certain multi-state corridor associations and consortiums.

-OPEN: Federal-State Partnerships for Intercity Passenger Rail
+Federal-State Partnerships for Intercity Passenger Rail

 $42.5 billion has been set aside for this program, of which $7.5 billion must be authorized by the 2023-2024 Congress.
 This is a discretionary grant managed by the Federal Railroad Administration.
 Eligible grantees include states or groups of states, interstate compacts, agencies/publicly chartered authorities established by a state or group of states, local governments like counties and cities, Amtrak, and tribal governments.
 Eligible projects generally provide capital funding to reduce the state of good repair backlog, improve performance, or expand or establish new intercity passenger rail service.